Learningchipmunk/SincNet_v2.0/README.md

 bash ./create_conda_environment.sh -g
 ```

-> :warning: **Warning**: conda environment may not be activated after the execution of the script! :warning:
+> :warning: **Warnings**: :warning:
 >
+> * conda environment may not be activated after the execution of the script!
+>
 > ​			&rarr; use `conda activate $envname` to do so. *(Remove `$envname` and replace it by the name of your environment.
 Default is `SincNet`.)*
+>
+> * To activate conda, we use a method that is compatible with versions of conda (4.6+).
+If you have a lower version please follow an other method or update conda.

 ### Dependency File